Frogs are a very popular pet, especially with new reptile hobbyists. It is also common to see wild frogs in a garden and want to feed them.

 Avoid feeding prey that is dead or larger than the width between their eyes.
 Also do not feed any wild-caught bugs, fruits, vegetables or human foods.
 All of these can be harmful.

-Crickets and mealworms are generally considered staple foods, but it is good to change them for other insects every so often.
+Crickets and mealworms are generally considered staple foods, but it is good to switch them out for other insects every so often.
 This helps to provide a more nutritious and varied diet.

 Feed your frog approximately five insects per feeding.
 If your frog eats all of these within 10 minutes, it is safe to offer a few more insects.
 Likewise, if your frog eats slowly or does not eat all the insects you offer, you can remove them.